adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 Attack method:
 - Password spraying via RDP
-- No lockout policy triggered
+- No lockout policy was triggered
-- No defensive response observed
+- No defensive response was observed

 Result:
-- Valid credentials discovered
+- Valid credentials were discovered

 Discovered credentials:
 - Username: employee1